William Dick Elementary Schoolyard - Design and Construction Journal

-As part of Philadelphia's Green 2015 initiative, The Trust for Public Land's Parks for People program is involving the kids at William Dick Elementary School in the "greening" and redesign of their school's playground.
+As part of Philadelphia's Green 2015 initiative, The Trust for Public Land's Parks for People program involved the kids at William Dick Elementary School in the "greening" and redesign of their school's playground.
 The participatory design process involves the children in every step of the design process, from visioning and brainstorming to planning and stewardship.

 The Parks for People-Philadelphia program team, met twice a week with students in grades 6-8 to discuss various aspects of site and playground design, learn about current users and uses, play and green infrastructure elements, and work through site plans.
-Upon completion, the kids will have developed a schematic design for a safe, green playground that's for fun them and smart for the city.

 December 2013 - Playground Design Schematics

 Week 10 - Design Review and All School Presentation

 The Wells Appel team returned Tuesday with a concept plan that integrated the most popular design elements from the previous classes and the latest refinements.
 Wells Appel presented this design to the students for their final review and analysis.
 In addition to a running track wrapping around the synthetic turf field, the concept included a larger running track encircling much of the rest of the site.
 Here are some of the other elements in the final design: